grossm90/notes/Game Design/Game Design 1/Lessons/Q1/Development Lesson 1 - Minimum Viable Product(MVP).md

 end
 ```

 After running this, you may notice another problem.
 Because we used division, our timer often includes a decimal which flashes very fast and is quite ugly.
 We only want the whole number.
-Thankfully this is easy to fix by rounding up with the `ceil()` function (short for "ceil").
+Thankfully this is easy to fix by rounding up with the `ceil()` function (short for "ceiling").
 Now the `print()` function for the timer will look like this `print("time left: " .. ceil(timer/30))`.

 ```lua
 function _init()